Trentepohlia jolithus: Description

 Trentepohlia jolithus consists of filaments that are dark orange, reddish or crimson in color (dried specimens are olive green or gray).
 The thallus usually consists of erect filaments which are mostly decumbent and deeply entangled into a parenchymatous habit, so that there is little distinction between erect and prostrate filaments.
 Sometimes, the thalli consist of erect bushes of filaments up to 2 mm tall, with a small prostrate network of filaments.
 Cells are 10–35 μm wide and 1–3 times longer than wide; they are globular, barrel-shaped, elliptical or cylindrical.
 When the thallus is differentiated into erect and prostrate parts, the prostrate filaments mostly have globular cells.
 Apical cells are blunt, up to 6 times as long as wide, and are often inflated at the center.
 Cell walls vary in thickness and can be multilayered.

 Like other Trentepohlia species, reproduction occurs asexually and sexually.
 Gametangia are lateral, intercalary or terminal, 36–42 μm in diameter.
 Zoosporangia are ovoid or spherical, and are borne on a suffultory cell (a flask-shaped cell with a bent neck to which the zoosporangia is attached).

+History

+In 2025, Russia's Ministry of Foreign Affairs submitted a diplomatic note to Estonia's chargé d'affaires in Moscow over the supposed vandalism of war graves in Estonia, claiming that they had been splashed with red paint.
+Investigation determined that Trentepohlia jolithus, which is common in Estonia, was growing on the markers.